RPC methods

 The Storefront SDKs also include their own set of RPCs.
 This introduces the possibility of name conflicts, which could result in accidentally overriding an existing RPC method.

-- Silencing Warnings: To suppress console warnings for intended overrides, add the overridden RPC method's name to the
+If the override is intentional, you can suppress console warnings for intended overrides, by adding the overridden RPC method names to the storefront.rpcMethodOverrides

 .